Remco123/CactusOS/README.md

 ## Bochs
 By default the os does not have graphics when running on bochs, to bypass this set the value BOCHS_GFX_HACK to 1 in kernel/include/system/system.h.

+## Installing
+You can install the operating system onto a hard-drive using the setup program.
+This program is built into the kernel and can be launched by pressing enter during the "Press Enter to run Installer" prompt.
+This option is only availible in the liveCD.

 # Screenshots
 <img src="images/Screenshot Bootscreen.png" alt="Bootscreen" width="700">